 The faculty comprises all persons having contractual appointment for the instruction of students at the college [university].
-It consists of two distinct groups: ranked faculty and term-appointment faculty.
-Faculty in this latter group have limited rights and responsibilities, as defined here (Sections 2.1.3 and 2.1.4) and concerning evaluation (Section 2.5) and separation (Section 2.13).
+It consists of two distinct groups: tenured or tenure-track faculty and term-appointment faculty.
+Faculty holding tenure-track (probationary) and tenured (continuous) contracts are subject to review as specified in 2.5 Faculty holding term appointments (non-tenure-track) receive term contracts (for a specified term, usually one academic year), and have more limited rights and responsibilities, as defined here (Sections 2.1.3 and 2.1.4) and concerning evaluation (Section 2.5) and separation (Section 2.13).

-2.1.0 Definitions
+2.1.1 Definitions